 Finally, I got around to making myself some sneakers, I love how they turned out.
-I used a sneaker making kit, veg-tan fish leather and cowhide leather for lining.
+I used a sneaker-making kit, veg-tan fish leather and cowhide leather for the lining.
 It took me a weekend to complete them.
 All in all, a really fun project, I will definitely make more in the coming months.

-I’m so happy to announce my new pdf shoemaking Book Handcraft Your Own Shoes And Boots – A Step-By-Step Guide To Making Artisan All Leather Shoes and Boots At Home.
+My new PDF shoemaking Book Handcraft Your Own Shoes And Boots – A Step-By-Step Guide To Making Artisan All Leather Shoes and Boots At Home is available now!

-Step-by-step instructions show how to create a shoe/boot, including how to make patterns that fit perfectly over your lasts, stitching techniques, making toe and heel enforcements, how to attach soles using a water-based non-toxic adhesive, edge finishing soles as well as the lasting process.
+Step-by-step instructions show how to create a shoe/boot, including how to make patterns, stitching techniques, toe and heel enforcements, how to attach soles using a water-based non-toxic adhesive, edge finishing soles as well as the lasting process.

 Furthermore, there is advice on leather selection, lasts and how to modify them if necessary, soles, heels and leather dyes.